 - You must submit a completed Smart Start Participation Agreement by the 10thday of Classes in the Fall.

 - You must successfully complete a Smart Start Workshop 101 session by the 10th day of classes in the Fall.

 - You must receive a satisfactory rating for meeting (SSP) Core Values Expectations at the end of the Fall semester.

 NOTE: In the event a student does not meet “all” criteria, a student may be nominated by both a WSU academic advisor and student affairs representative, and will be considered based upon space availability.
 In addition, consideration will be made for those students demonstrating extreme academic hardship, and a need for intervention, remediation, and/or academic enrichment.
 Students may be asked to submit a personal statement, if further clarification is needed.
-Contact the Smart Start Program Coordinator, Stephen Bischoff, for more information at firstname.lastname@example.org.
+Contact the Smart Start Program Coordinator, Stephen Bischoff, Ph.D. for more information at email@example.com.